orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/contrast_enhancement.rst

                                -out output_image.tif
                                -spatial global

+You can then compress your dynamic without loosing too much detail and contrast.

 Advanced parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can see that more parameter are available in the application.
+You can see that more parameters are available in the application.
 Let us see
 what there are for.
 First what you want to equalize.
-There is two modes :
+There are two modes :
 * luminance : you provide the application with a 3 bands image and the
 equalization will be done on a single band which will be a composition of
 the original bands.
 The computed gain will then be applied on the different